 It’s not for everyone.
 I wouldn’t buy my first and only property there.
 This is more adequate for people who already have assets and are looking to diversify.

-A few legal aspects related to making a real estate investment in Cairo, Egypt.
+Legal aspects related to making a real estate investment in Cairo

 - The registration process for second hand properties is quite bureaucratic.
 It can take anywhere from 6-8 months to complete, which a lawyer can do for you with a power or attorney.